Jacob-Chmura/plausibility-vaccine/README.md

 ### Prerequisites

 The project uses [uv](https://docs.astral.sh/uv/) to manage and lock project dependencies for a consistent and reproducible environment.
-If you do not have `uv` intalled on your system, visit [this page](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.
+If you do not have `uv` installed on your system, visit [this page](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.

-**Note**: If you have `pip` already installed you can just invoke:
+**Note**: If you have `pip` you can just invoke:

 ```sh
 pip install uv